nameearly/FreeCut/README.md

 **FreeCut** is a high-performance, lightweight video editor built for the modern creator.
 Combining the safety of **Rust** (Tauri) with the flexibility of **React**, it offers a professional-grade timeline experience without the bloat of traditional editors.

-**I am trying to creating the Free CapCut available even for Linux and MacOS, more complet than OpenCut, I am accepting recommendations**
+**I am trying to creating the Free CapCut available even for Linux, MacOS and Windows.
+More complet than OpenCut:  So give a start to the project if you like.**  **I am accepting recommendations**

 > **Status:** 🛠️ _Under Active Development (Alpha)_